-Company name Risks Opportunities Shin-Etsu Chemicals Biodiversity loss driven by pollution through air, water and soil is the main risk for chemical companies like Shin-Etsu.
-Risk management for substances of concern and wastewater, and hazardous waste management for treatment facilities are key.
-To improve its biodiversity scores, a holistic evaluation of all biodiversity dependencies and risks, also in its raw materials supply chain, would help.
-This could result in a dedicated nature and biodiversity strategy and specific targets on soil, water and air pollution reduction.
-Nomad Foods Nomad Foods operates in the food products industry and thus heavily depends on ecosystem services.
-The company is exposed to biodiversity risks mainly through its raw material supply chain.
-The company can improve by ensuring the sustainable use of water and by taking measures to reduce the climate impacts of agricultural production in the value chain.
+Company name Risks Opportunities Shin-Etsu Chemicals Biodiversity loss driven by pollution through air, water and soil is the main risk for chem companies like Shin-Etsu.
+Risk management for substances of concern and wastewate hazardous waste management for treatment facilities are key.
+Nomad Foods Nomad Foods operates in the food products industry and thus heavily depends on ecos services.
+The company is exposed to biodiversity risks mainly through its raw material s chain.
 Central Japan Railway Railways use vast amounts of land and go through nature reserves.
-This comes with the risk of disrupting biodiversity in these areas, cutting off habitats and migration routes for local species and animal collision with trains.
-In terms of energy use, GHG emissions and air pollution, trains are far more efficient than other mass modes of transport.
-Railway operators are in a unique position to conserve and manage the vegetation along their lines in such a way that it contributes positively to biodiversity.
-Darling Ingredients Risks related to nature and biodiversity for Darling Ingredients come to wastewater management, soils, climate change and sustainable agricultural practices in the supply chain.
-Darling Ingredients could improve on biodiversity by taking a clear on position on soil, water and biodiversity in agricultural production in their supply chains.
+This comes with the of disrupting biodiversity in these areas, cutting off habitats and migration routes for lo species and animal collision with trains.
+Darling Ingredients Risks related to nature and biodiversity for Darling Ingredients come to wastewater management, soils, climate change and sustainable agricultural practices in the supply Darling Ingredients could improve on biodiversity by taking a clear on position on soil, wa y chain. and biodiversity in agricultural production in their supply chains.
 Better information on the share of raw materials from organic farming could also help.
 Roche Biodiversity loss driven by pollution through air, water and soil is the main risk for pharmaceutical companies like Roche.
-Risk management for substances of concern and wastewater, and hazardous waste management for treatment facilities are key.
+Risk management for substances of concern an wastewater, and hazardous waste management for treatment facilities are key.
 Roche has set a target to reduce its environmental impact by half by 2030.
 This includes reduction targets on GHG emissions, energy, water use, plastics, waste and hazardous substances.
-An assessment of its impacts and dependencies on biodiversity of its operations or its supply chain would be a clear improvement.

-The biodiversity laggards per fund are identified top down, with addition of biodiversity data from several sources.
-The first step of identifying the biodiversity laggards for each fund is to determine which high-risk sectors negatively impact biodiversity.
-These include agriculture, construction and infrastructure, extractive industries, fishery and aquaculture, food and beverages, forestry and logging, shipping, chemicals and pharmaceuticals.
-From these sectors, we filter companies with a relatively high negative impact on biodiversity using data from the World Benchmarking Alliance (WBA) and ISS ESG.
+An assessment of its impacts and dependencies on biodiversity of its opera- or its supply chain would be a clear improvement. biodiversity data f aggards for each biodiversity.
+These ndustries, fishery shipping, chemica with a relatively hi aggards per fund are identified top down, with addition of from several sources.
+The first step of identifying the biodiversity fund is to determine the high-risk sectors which negatively impact e include agriculture, construction and infrastructure, extractive and aquaculture, food and beverages, forestry and logging, alls and pharmaceuticals.
+From these sectors, we filter companies igh negative impact on biodiversity using data from the World iance (WBA) and ISS ESG.
+Finally, we use PAI data from Morningstar Sustainalytics to identify companie that negatively affect biodiversity-sensitive areas.
+One company was identifie having a negative effect biodiversity-sensitive areas and was added to the top biodiversity laggards of the relating funds.

-ISS ESG assesses companies based on their contribution or obstruction of the UN Sustainable Development Goals, taking into account their products and services, policies and involvement in controversies.
-We select additional laggards from companies that have been assessed by ISS ESG to have a negative score on SDGs 14 (Life on land) and 15 (Life below water).
+ISS ESG assesses companies based on their contribution or obstruction of the UN Sustainable Development Goals, taking into account their products and services, policies, and involvement in controversies.
+We select additional biodiversity laggards from companies that have been assessed by ISS ESG as having a negative score on SDGs 14 (Life on land) and 15 (Life below water).